AI-based Traffic Management

 SMART AI Dashboard with real-time and historical data: Current traffic flow and overview of cycle times

-UPGRADING EXISTING TRAFFIC SIGNAL SYSTEMS IS A GOOD IDEA, ALSO ECONOMICALLY
+UPGRADING EXISTING TRAFFIC SIGNAL SYSTEMS IS A GOOD IDEA, ALSO FOR YOUR BUDGET!

 Typically, an existing traffic signal system can be upgraded with sensors featuring object tracking technology and AI-based control for a cost between 20,000 and 40,000 €, depending on whether the existing control unit can be reused.
-An investment of this size can often be recouped within a few months, solely in terms of expected savings from accidents.
-Additionally, there are long-term effects on climate and public health.
+An investment of this size can often be earned back within a few months, solely in terms of fewer expected traffic accidents.
+Additionally, there are long-term positive effects on climate and public health.
 Since the control of the traffic signal system is self-optimising and self-monitoring, the need for 'human' intervention is limited to physical maintenance.
 Monitoring and optimising traffic signal systems using artificial intelligence (AI) has significant advantages that are not possible to achieve manually.
 Especially in times when human resources are often scarce, AI can play a crucial role in improving traffic signal systems in several ways.

 The use of AI enables automatic realtime monitoring and rapid response to changing traffic conditions.
 While humans can monitor traffic, it is often difficult to respond instantly to sudden traffic jams, accidents, or roadworks.
 AI systems can analyse large amounts of data from sensors, cameras, and other sources in seconds and adjust the traffic controller in real time.
 This results in faster reactions, less waiting time, and reduced delays for road users.